lbocken/resume/README.md

 2022, Golden or silver thresholds for quality control of Wikipedia articles?

+2022, The idea of justice in Wikipedia.

+2022, The idea of knowledge in Wikipedia.

+2022, Science related noun phrases in Wikipedia.

 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
 In *Cognitive computing conference (UQAM)*.